Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/testing/_index.en.md

 When interacting with Maskinporten in an application there are a few things to keep in mind.

-First and foremost Samarbeidsportalen let you maintain two different clients; one for test being `ver2` and another for production being `prod`.
+First and foremost Samarbeidsportalen lets you maintain two different clients; one for test being `ver2` and another for production being `prod`.
 You should create both clients, but of course only use the test client for test, and prod client for production.
 There are different access policies for creating these, so make sure you are aware of these limitations